-§ 542.31 What are the minimum internal control standards for drop and count for documentation and/or procedures that provide at least the level of control described by the standards in this section, as approved by the Tribal gaming regulatory authority in writing, will be acceptable.
+§ 542.21 What are the minimum internal control standards for drop and count for Tier A gaming operations?

+(a) Computer applications.
+For any computer applications utilized, alternate documentation and/or procedures that provide at least the level of control described by the standards in this section, as approved by the Tribal gaming regulatory authority in writing, will be acceptable.